Adult Treatment and Recovery Courts

 - Poor prognosis for successful treatment of the substance use disorder without supervised intervention.

 Generally, participants must live in the county of the TRC to which they apply.
 If they do not, participants must have reliable transportation in order to meet frequently with their case manager, treatment service providers, law enforcement, and attend court.
 If the charges arose in another county, the District Attorney from that county must agree to transfer the case to the county with the TRC.
 A request for transfer should be noted on the Treatment Court Referral Form (CR-234).
 The referral form may be submitted by anyone, but usually is submitted by the defense lawyer or probation officer.

 Medical marijuana use

-The ADTCs receive federal funding and must adhere to federal regulations regarding medical marijuana.
-Medical marijuana may not be used while participating in an ADTC and participants with a medical marijuana card must agree to stop using marijuana or marijuana products during their time in ADTC.
+TRCs receive federal funding and must adhere to federal regulations regarding medical marijuana.
+Medical marijuana may not be used while participating in a TRC and participants with a medical marijuana card must agree to stop using marijuana or marijuana products during their time in TRC.

 When a Defendant or Probationer May Apply